Number : Season 4, serial 3 of 9.

 “I’ve been renewed, have I?
 That’s it.
 I’ve been renewed.
 It’s part of the Tardis.
 Without it, I couldn’t survive!”
 The Doctor

 The Daleks, once awakened by mad scientist Lesterson, initially take on an obedient servant role – which is kind of creepy.
-It’s a position we haven’t seen them in before; fetching and carrying drinks for humans.
+It’s a position we haven’t seen them in before; fetching and carrying drinks – for humans.
+This servitude angle is explored more in The Evil Of The Daleks.

-The Power Of The Daleks title is synonomous and has a double meaning, throughout this episode.
-The Dalek’s require static power to re-animate, provided by Lesterson’s mad experiments and the Dalek’s eventually unleash their power on the Colonists.
+The Power Of The Daleks title is synonomous – and has a double meaning, throughout this serial.
+The Dalek’s require static power to re-animate them, provided by Lesterson’s mad experiments – and the Dalek’s eventually unleash their power on the colonists.

-He does however, show enough to see why producers decided that Troughton was the only man to fill the role.
-Troughton gives the programme a new, more youthful verve.
+He does however, show enough to justify why producers decided that Troughton – was the only man to fill the role.
+Troughton gives the programme a new, more youthful verve – with his presence.

-The Power Of The Daleks is a sometimes nervy but entertaining low-key Dalek adventure.
-Intended to blood the new incoming Doctor and it does work well – for an opener.
+The Power Of The Daleks is a sometimes nervy – but entertaining low-key Dalek adventure.
+Intended to blood the new incoming Doctor, which it does well; for an opener.